 4 June 2017, Update on Resorts World Manila attack June 4, 2017

-On 3 June, Resorts World Manila released comprehensive CCTV footage of the 2 June attack on its Maxims Hotel and casino.
+On 3 June, Resorts World Manila released comprehensive CCTV footage of the 2 June attack on its Maxims Hotel and attached casino.
 The resort’s Chief Security Officer, Armeen Gomez, narrated the footage.
-Watch the video and read the article here.
+Watch the video, and read the associated article here.

 So far, the resort and police say 38 were killed, and as many as 70 were wounded.

 A synopsis of the attack is as follows:

 - The gunman, identified as a large, Philippine-looking man, approached the hotel via taxi at 12:07 a.m., demonstrating no ill intent or weaponry.
 He kept his attack kit and weaponry inside his large black backpack.
 (Since posting, he has been identified as Jessie Carlos Javier, Philippine citizen, 42 years old, and with financial problems; read more about him here.)

 - Once inside the hotel elevators, the gunman appeared to put on a mask.
 From there, he drew his M-4 carbine (a short barreled model, possibly type 733, 920, 933, or a similar variant), bypassed security, and assailed the casino, firing sparingly at the walls, forcing gamblers to flee.
 Many of the panicked guests shouted “ISIS!,” assuming it was a terror attack.

 - As an aside, the property manager said in a press conference that the resort’s armed guards were, as a matter of policy, posted outside the venue, and unarmed guards were posted inside.